lynnlam0723/SI206FinalProject/README.md

 # si206finalproj
-SI 206 Working with apis and web scarping
+SI 206 Working with APIs and Web Scraping